Operations Safe Haven and Safe Passage: Disturbances

 Due in part to uncertainty about their future, some of the Cuban migrants became increasingly restless as the weeks went by.
 The growing tension led to disturbances and riots on December 7–8, 1994, which were quickly controlled by US military members.
 During the riots, more than 200 US military personnel and 30 Cubans were injured and at least 2 Cuban migrants drowned in the Panama Canal while attempting to flee from the camps.
 There was also considerable property damage, including the destruction of various military vehicles, computers, and telephones.

 Approximately three days after the initial riot, a joint operation took place to regain control of camp five, the last camp under Cuban immigrant control.
 The Cuban migrants were taken into custody and the instigators and leaders of the riots were identified.

 During the riots, the 258th Military Police Co. partnered with Marine forces to stop rioting Cuban immigrants who had broken out of the camps and were making their way to Panama City.
 The fighting during this engagement went back and forth, until 2nd Ranger Battalion, 1st Battalion 502nd Infantry Regiment, and 5th/87th Infantry retook the camps.
 Other personnel there were the 2nd Rangers, 2nd Battalion 505th Airborne Infantry, 82d Airborne Division (with 2nd Platoon from C-co, 307th Engineers (CBT) (ABN) embedded), 2nd Battalion 502 Infantry Regiment and the 194th Army Military Police of the 101st ABN (AASLT) division.
 The 8th Engineer Battalion of the 1st Cavalry Division was deployed in a no-notice deployment December 1994 at the start of the riots bringing M113 Armored Personnel Carriers to provide additional riot support.
 After the riots were contained, the 8th EN BN remained to serve security patrol for the 5 camps for the duration of Operation Safe Haven making numerous contributions to the engineering and sustainment of the mission.
 Also present was the 170th MP CO from Ft Lewis, WA.
 No U.S. soldiers were killed during the confrontation, but over 400 were injured.
-The 95th Security Forces were used to help quell both riots.
-They were then assigned to Camp 2 where they lived in far less comfort than the Cuban rioters.
-They were also instrumental in developing a jail environment for rioters who had been recognized as actors in the riots, rapists who raped and killed an Army Specialist inside of the Camps when the riots began.
-Over 33 Cuban migrants were killed during the riots and 11 U.S. Military were killed in the riots mainly by being run over by vehicles the Cubans had captured Ater pushing down the fence line and taking the vehicles.
-They reportedly were killed in training accidents.
-This has NEVER been covered.